EnricoTortasso/EnergyCenter/mosaik_totally_mqtt/mosaik_changed_files/README.md

 * as for now all the simulators can only use MQTT, no hybrid protocol is permitted;
-* the program will probably run slower than the original mosaik framework due to the changes I made in the code, in particular the Semaphore I implemeted to wait for sincronization between mosaik and the simulators.
+* the program will probably run slower than the original mosaik framework due to the changes I made in the code, in particular the Semaphore I implemented to wait for sincronization between mosaik and the simulators.